KhronosGroup/OpenCL-SDK/samples/vulkan/ocean/README.md

     - f/v - Increase/decrease wave choppiness.
     - g/b - Increase/decrease additional altitude scale.

 Additionally, the simulation and rendering can be paused with the Space key.
 Rendering can toggle between wireframe and filled modes using the 'w' key.
+Application tracks its performance in the title bar of the window, it could be toggled by pressing 'e' key.

 While the simulation is in progress, each frame of the application performs the following general steps:

     -Necessary Vulkan/OpenCL semaphores are signaled/waited.
     -Uniform buffers are updated to handle camera and ocean parameters.